kubeovn/docs/docs/advance/ovn-ipsec.en.md

 # Encrypt inter-node communication using IPsec

-This function is supported after v1.10.11 and v1.11.4, and the kernel version is at least 3.10.0 or above
+This function is supported after v1.10.11 and v1.11.4, and the kernel version is at least 3.10.0 or above.

-## start ipsec
+## start IPsec

-Copy the script from the kube-ovn source code [ipsec.sh](https://github.com/kubeovn/kube-ovn/blob/master/dist/images/ipsec.sh), execute the command as follows, the script will call ovs-pki to generate and distribute the certificate required for encryption:
+Copy the script from the kube-ovn source code [ipsec.sh](https://raw.githubusercontent.com/kubeovn/kube-ovn/master/dist/images/ipsec.sh), execute the command as follows, the script will call ovs-pki to generate and distribute the certificate required for encryption:

 ```bash
 bash ipsec.sh init
 ```

-After the execution is completed, the nodes will negotiate for a period of time to establish an ipsec tunnel.
-The experience value is between ten seconds and one minute.You can check the ipsec status with the following command:
+After the execution is completed, the nodes will negotiate for a period of time to establish an IPsec tunnel.
+The experience value is between ten seconds and one minute.You can check the IPsec status with the following command:

 ```bash
 # bash ipsec.sh status